Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

 When it comes to potential applications, the TMR is not the only figure of merit that is often examined.
 The output voltage, defined as

 is also an important factor.
+In the equation above, $R_P$ ($R_{AP}$) is the value of the electrical resistance in the P (AP) magnetic configurations.
 In our junctions, it improves the values of F/F junctions with similar structure at biases above $V=0.5$~V, as we demonstrate in Figure~\ref{conductances-TMR-DV}e.
 It is worth noting that, to the best of our knowledge, its value at room temperature (above $\Delta V=0.8$~V) sets a record in spintronics\cite{Tiusan2006}.
-At low applied biases it is still larger in F/F junctions, but in these junctions it rapidly decreases with applied bias, contrasting with the steady increasing in N/F/F ones.
+At low applied biases, $\Delta V$ is even larger in F/F junctions, but it rapidly decreases with applied bias, in contrast to the steady increase in N/F/F junctions.

 To find the explanation for this unusual behavior, we can first look at Figure~\ref{conductances-TMR-DV}b and notice a strong conductance increase that takes place with applied bias in the N/F junctions.
 Due to the aforementioned symmetry filtering, these MTJs are rather resistive at low biases.
 To give a comparison without the MgO-induced conductance bottleneck, control samples with an Au layer instead of a Fe one have a thousand times larger conductance when the lateral size is the same (see Ref.\cite{GonzalezRuano2025}, Supplemental Material).
-For the N/F/F junctions we show the conductance in both the parallel and anti-parallel configurations of the F/F part in Figure~\ref{conductances-TMR-DV}c.
+For the N/F/F junctions, we show $G$ in both the P and AP configurations of the F/F part in Figure~\ref{conductances-TMR-DV}c.
 Here one can observe how there is a range of biases where both conductances diverge.
 In Figure~\ref{conductances-TMR-DV}g, we sketched a region of surface states in the vanadium layer, which as we mentioned present electronic symmetries different than the rest of the layer.